 - 2 + tablespoons sesame seeds I used a combination of black and white to top the rolls

 - Defrost the pastry, if you haven't already.
 Once you have, preheat the oven to 180C or 356F (see notes)

 - Heat the oil in a medium saucepan over a medium heat, and add the fennel.
 Allow it to cook down for a few minutes.
 Once it has become translucent, add the balsamic vinegar, maple syrup, tamari and water, and continue to cook down until the fennel is completely soft and the liquid has become syrupy.

-- Once it has cooked down thoroughly, add the spices, generous salt and pepper and the tomato paste.
-Add water at any time you deem it necessary – the mixture should resemble a thick syrup Once combined and cooked, remove from the heat.
+- Once it has cooked down thoroughly, add the spices, generous salt and pepper, miso and tomato paste.
+Add water at any time you deem it necessary – the mixture should resemble a thick syrup.
+Once combined and cooked, remove from the heat.

 - Lay out the defrosted pastry on a floured counter.
 I used tapioca flour for mine.
 Decide on the size rolls you’d like, and cut the pastry accordingly.
 I wanted small rolls, so I cut the pastry sheet into three equal sized rectangles.
 Imagine slicing a horizontal A4 piece of paper into three.

 - Use a spoon to evenly portion out the sausage mixture between the pastry rectangles.
 Create a long, reasonably thick line of sausage mixture to one side of the pastry in each case.
 Leave enough room that you can seal the rolls at the end.
 Roll the pastry over the sausage mixture.
 The edges of the pastry should be bench side down.
 Apply a bit of pressure to seal the pastry on the bottom of the sausage roll.